-Block Zaraz on specific pages or domains · Cloudflare Zaraz docs
+Block Zaraz on specific pages or domains

 - Click Create Page Rule.

-- Create a URL pattern that matches the page/domain/subdomain you want to exclude Zaraz from loading on.
+- Create a URL pattern that matches the page, domain or subdomain you want to exclude Zaraz from loading on.

 - Choose Disable Zaraz from the Then the settings are dropdown menu.